facebook/react/docs/docs/ref-02-component-api.md

 When you're integrating with an external JavaScript application you may want to signal a change to a React component rendered with `React.renderComponent()`.

 Though calling `React.renderComponent()` again on the same node is the preferred way to update a root-level component, you can also call `setProps()` to change its properties and trigger a re-render.
-In addition, you can supply an optional callback function that is executed once `setProps` is completed.
+In addition, you can supply an optional callback function that is executed once `setProps` is completed and the component is re-rendered.

 > Note:
 >